 Moving into a new home can give kids mixed emotions.
 It’s a disruption to their normal lives so there can be some tears and tantrums.
 They’ll be leaving friends and familiar surroundings behind so make the transition easier by keeping them in the loop: take them to the new house before the move, introduce them to their new school and neighbourhood, let them help pack their own stuff and have a ritual of family dinner time to re-introduce some stability.

 Get your finances in order

 In addition to the costs of moving, there will be a lot more things to pay for when settling in, so it’s a good time to assess your finances after the move as well as before.
+Do a monthly budget planner, not forgetting you may need to make different council tax payments, amongst other bills.
 Decorating the house, buying new appliances and new school uniforms are sure to be a drain on your wallet and the chances are the credit card will be making quite a few appearances.
 If you find yourself thinking about getting an extra credit card or any sort of loan, it’s a good idea to check your credit rating first.
 A credit rating check can help you work out whether any applications for credit might get rejected by the bank.
 Even if you have an immaculate credit record, moving houses can cause a temporary dip in your rating.

 Get to the know the area

 Once the kids are sorted (assuming you have them!), what about the adults?
 It’s a scary time for us too and as with anything, preparation is the key to success.
 Treat the area you’re moving to like you would a holiday destination – do your research, look at maps to find the best routes for work and school, find the good bars and restaurants, and look for local activity groups.
 That done, throw a housewarming party and invite neighbours, work colleagues, parents from school and old friends for a nice balance.
 Then there are the more serious considerations, like finding a new doctor, dentist, and perhaps a new bank depending on the location; and setting up utilities and council tax payments.